HatenaiSora/Verti-Website-Template/README.md

 # Verti
-A modern website template from a defign by HTML5 UP Demo
+A modern website template from a design by HTML5 UP Demo

 ## Features
 * Modern look